Courtney8606/Project-Montessori-Minds/README.md

 I'm currently in the process of re-building my very first coding project - an updated website for a local nursery, Montessori Minds.

 This isn't your average website anymore - it's been built with Python (Flask) on the backend, Javascript (React) on the frontend, and PostgreSQL for database management.
-It's enhanced with a secure employee portal, to enable the nursery direct control over adding, updating and deleting staff members as required (delete and update functionality still to come).
+It's enhanced with a secure employee portal, to enable the nursery direct control over adding, updating and deleting staff members as required.

 # Installation instructions